austinLorenzMccoy/data_cleaning/README.md

 ## Data Cleaning Repository
 For additional scripts and resources related to data cleaning, please visit the [Data Cleaning Repository](https://github.com/austinLorenzMccoy/data_cleaning.git).

-## Contributions
-Contributions are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.
-Ensure that your changes align with the project goals.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
 For questions or collaboration opportunities, reach out to: